Ten years after Sandy Hook shooting, Connecticut town spends a day in reflection

 By Nathan Layne

-NEWTOWN, Conn., Dec 14 (Reuters) - Ten years after one of the worst school shootings in U.S. history, residents of the Connecticut town where it took place will mark the anniversary on Wednesday by attending vigils, paying respects at a new memorial and reflecting in private with loved ones.
+NEWTOWN, Conn., Dec 14 (Reuters) - Ten years after one of the worst school shootings in U.S. history, residents of the Connecticut town where it took place marked Wednesday's anniversary by attending vigils, paying respects at a new memorial and reflecting in private with loved ones.

 The rampage at Sandy Hook Elementary School on Dec.
-14, 2012 - when a heavily armed gunman killed 20 young children and six educators - shocked the country and forever linked the name of this picturesque New England town with the epidemic of mass shootings that has wracked the United States in recent years.
+14, 2012 - when a heavily armed gunman killed 20 young children and six educators - shocked the country and forever linked Newtown, a picturesque New England town, with the epidemic of mass shootings that has wracked the United States in recent years.

-For many residents, the anniversary means a phalanx of media and yet another round of recurring stress.
-At the same, it is a special time to honor the memories of the fallen, be it at a church service or a quiet gathering of family and close friends.
+For many residents, the anniversary means a phalanx of reporters and cameras and yet another round of recurring stress.
+Yet it is also a natural time to honor the memories of the fallen, be it at a church service or a quiet gathering of family and close friends.

-"It's hard to believe that 10 years have gone by," said Po Murray, who lived next door to the 20-year-old gunman and has turned into a vocal gun-control activist.
-"I believe there is still a significant amount of trauma in the community."
+Early on Wednesday morning, several residents visited the memorial, which opened to the public last month.
+Set on 5 acres (2 hectares) bordering the school grounds where the massacre occurred, the monument's focal point is a circular water feature with the names of the 26 victims engraved on granite capstones.

+One of the visitors, Skeff Bisset, had two children who were inside the school in 2012 and survived.
+Wearing a green sweater - the Sandy Hook school color - he walked the memorial, stopping at the names of the children who now would have been 16 and 17.

 This year's anniversary comes on the heels of recent court rulings in which conspiracy theorist Alex Jones and the parent of his Infowars website were ordered to pay about $1.5 billion for spreading lies about Sandy Hook.
 For years, Jones claimed the shooting was a hoax, compounding the community's grief.